Best Touring Kayak – Top-Rated Long-Distance Kayaks For 2022

 You’ll hear the two terms used interchangeably – and while that’s not always wrong, you should keep in mind that not every touring kayak is a sea kayak by default.
 There’s a good chance that it is, but it’s best not to jump to conclusions.

-Instead, you can view sea kayaks as a subcategory of touring kayaks that perform exceptionally well in open water.
+Instead, you can view sea kayaks as a subcategory of touring kayaks that perform exceptionally well in open waters.

 I hope that clears up the confusion a bit.